-This Subarea Plan informs a range of actions, by both public and private entities.
-It establishes a vision and overall policy framework to convey the City's intention for the future of BelRed, creating a sense of the area's potential and helping to inspire decisions by many actors.
-The Plan will be implemented through a combination of development regulations and incentives, capital investments, and other public and private strategies.
+This subarea plan informs a range of actions by both public and private entities.
+It establishes a vision and overall policy framework to convey the city's intention for the future of BelRed, creating a sense of the area's potential and helping inspire forward-thinking decisions by multiple actors.
+The plan will be implemented through a combination of development regulations and incentives, capital investments and other public and private strategies.